Week 02 — Computer Aided Design

 Final Result — Animation

 Parametric modeling emphasizes structure, constraint logic, and editable dimensions.
-Modifying a parameter updates the entire model, demonstrating the power of history-based modeling.
+Changing one parameter updates the entire model, which makes this workflow especially useful for precise and adaptable fabrication design.

 File Formats and Fabrication Logic

-Different workflows require different file formats depending on fabrication processes.
+Different workflows require different file formats depending on the intended fabrication process.

 Reflection